-The search of Genetic material started during the mid-nineteenth century.
+The search for Genetic material started during the mid-nineteenth century.
 The principle of inheritance was discovered by Mendel.
 Based on his investigation, Mendel concluded that some ‘factors’ are transferred from one generation to another.
 Mendel’s Law of Inheritance was the basis for the researchers on genetic material.
 Keeping his conclusions in mind, scientists who came after him, focused on chromosomes in search of genetic material.
 Even though the chromosomal components were identified, the material which is responsible for inheritance remained unanswered.
 It took a long time for the acceptance of DNA as the genetic transformation.
 Let’s go through a brief account of the discovery of genetic material and Griffith experiment.

 Griffith Experiment & Transforming Principle

 Griffith experiment was a stepping stone for the discovery of genetic material.
 Frederick Griffith experiments were conducted with Streptococcus pneumoniae.

 During the experiment, Griffith cultured Streptococcus pneumoniae bacteria which showed two patterns of growth.
 One culture plate consisted of smooth shiny colonies (S) while other consisted of rough colonies (R).
 The difference was due to the presence of mucous coat in S strain bacteria, whereas the R strain bacteria lacked them.